Dionclei-Pereira/workshop-springboot/README.md

 ### 3. Run the Project

-To run the project, you can use the your IDE or Maven CLI:
+To run the project, you can use your IDE or Maven CLI:

 ### 4. Testing the API